-Increasing attention on environmental, social and governance ("ESG") matters may have a negative impact on our business, impose additional costs on us, and expose us to additional risks.
+Increasing attention Conflicting views on environmental, social and governance ("ESG") matters may have a negative impact on our business, impose additional costs on us, and expose us to additional risks.

-Companies are facing increasing attention from stakeholders relating to ESG matters, including environmental stewardship, social responsibility, and diversity and inclusion.
+Companies are facing increasing attention from Certain stakeholders have pressured companies on initiatives relating to ESG matters, including environmental stewardship, social responsibility, and diversity and inclusion, corporate governance.
 Organizations that provide information to investors on corporate governance and related matters have developed ratings processes for evaluating companies on their approach to ESG matters.
 Such ratings are used by some investors to inform their investment and voting decisions.
 Unfavorable ESG ratings may lead to negative investor sentiment toward the Company, which could have a negative impact on our stock price.

-Our Environmental and Sustainability Mission and other disclosures regarding our environmental initiatives reflect some of our initiatives and are not a guarantee that we will be able to achieve them.
-Our ability to successfully execute these initiatives and accurately report our progress presents numerous operational, financial, legal, reputational and other risks, many of which are outside our control, and all of which could have a material negative impact on our business.
-Additionally, the implementation of these initiatives imposes additional costs on us.
-If our ESG initiatives fail to satisfy our stakeholders, then our reputation, our ability to attract or retain employees, and our attractiveness as an investment and business partner could be negatively impacted.
-Similarly, our failure, or perceived failure, to pursue or fulfill our goals, targets and objectives or to satisfy various reporting standards within the timelines we announce, or at all, could also have similar negative impacts and expose us to government enforcement actions and private litigation.
+Our Environmental Additionally, given the Trump administration's initiatives surrounding ESG and Sustainability Mission diversity, equity, and other disclosures regarding our environmental inclusion matters, which may conflict with stakeholder initiatives reflect some of our initiatives on such matters, we may experience conflicts between governmental regulations and are not a guarantee that we will be able to achieve them.
+Our ability to successfully execute these initiatives and accurately report our progress presents numerous operational, financial, legal, reputational and other risks, many of which are outside our control, and all of stakeholder expectations which could have a material negative impact on our business.
+Additionally, the implementation of these initiatives imposes impose additional costs on us.
+If our ESG initiatives fail to satisfy our stakeholders, then our reputation, our ability to attract or retain employees, business and our attractiveness as an investment and business partner could be negatively impacted.
+Similarly, our failure, or perceived failure, to pursue or fulfill our goals, targets and objectives or to satisfy various reporting standards within the timelines we announce, or at all, could also have similar negative impacts and expose us to government enforcement actions and private litigation. impact investor sentiment.